 When the hospital becomes the owner of your practice, you should try to separate the future performance of the practice from your own as an employee.
 Try to negotiate a compensation plan that’s based on your performance rather than that of the new owners.

-These three ideas should help you and your business valuation consultant preparation for an effective sale of your practice.
+These three ideas should help you and your business valuation consultant prepare for an effective sale of your practice.